 - Pain that is worse with movement or activity

-The health care provider will perform a physical exam and look for signs of pain and tenderness when the muscle attached to the tendon is used against resistance.
+The health care provider will perform a physical exam.
+During the exam, the provider will look for signs of pain and tenderness when the muscle attached to the tendon is moved in certain ways.
 There are specific tests for specific tendons.

 The goal of treatment is to relieve pain and reduce inflammation.

-Rest or immobilization of the affected tendons is helpful for recovery.
-This may be achieved using a splint or a removable brace.
-The application of heat or cold to the affected area can help.
+The provider will recommend resting the affected tendon to help it recover.
+This may be done using a splint or a removable brace.
+Applying heat or cold to the affected area can help.

-Nonsteroidal anti-inflammatory medications (NSAIDs), such as aspirin or ibuprofen, can also reduce both pain and inflammation.
-Steroid injections into the tendon sheath can also be very useful in controlling pain and allowing physical therapy to start.
+Over-the-counter pain relievers such as NSAIDs like aspirin or ibuprofen, can also reduce both pain and inflammation.
+Steroid injections into the tendon sheath can also be very useful for controlling pain.

-Physical therapy that stretches and strengthens the muscle and tendon is essential.
+The provider may also suggest physical therapy to stretch and strengthen the muscle and tendon.
 This can restore the tendon's ability to function properly, improve healing, and prevent future injury.

-- Long-term inflammation raises the risk of further injury, such as rupture
+- Long-term inflammation raises the risk for further injury, such as rupture

-Call for an appointment with your health care provider if symptoms of tendinitis occur.
+Call for an appointment with your provider if symptoms of tendinitis occur.

-- Avoid repetitive motion and overuse of the arms and legs.
+- Avoiding repetitive motions and overuse of the arms and legs.

-- Keep all your muscles strong and flexible.
+- Keeping all your muscles strong and flexible.

-- Warm up by exercising at a relaxed pace before engaging in vigorous activity.
+- Doing warm up exercises at a relaxed pace before vigorous activity.

-- Last reviewed on 8/14/2012
+- Last reviewed on 7/13/2016

-- Linda J. Vorvick, MD, Medical Director and Director of Didactic Curriculum, MEDEX Northwest Division of Physician Assistant Studies, Department of Family Medicine, UW Medicine, School of Medicine, University of Washington.
-Also reviewed by David Zieve, MD, MHA, Medical Director, A.D.A.M.
-Health Solutions, Ebix, Inc.
+- Linda J. Vorvick, MD, Medical Director and Director of Didactic Curriculum, MEDEX Northwest Division of Physician Assistant Studies, Department of Family Medicine, UW Medicine, School of Medicine, University of Washington, Seattle, WA.
+Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Editorial team.